matloff/fasteR/README.md

 careers.
 If we do *not* include height in our model, that omission might bias the age coefficient downward.
 Thus great care must be taken in interpreting coefficients in the Description setting.
-For Prediction, it is not much of an issue.
+For Prediction, it is not as much of an issue.

 > **Your Turn:** In the **mtcars** data, fit a linear model of the
 > regression of MPG against weight and horsepower; what is the estimated